 Ceviche Recipes - Peruvian White Fish Ceviche

-1 Fresh Piece of White Fish (charela, halibut, tilapia, mahi mahi, or swordfish - cut into cubes)
+- 1 Fresh Piece of White Fish (charela, halibut, tilapia, mahi mahi, or swordfish - cut into cubes)

-1/4 a Peruvian Red Onion (cut outer part of onion into strips and soak in fresh water)
+- 1/4 a Peruvian Red Onion (cut outer part of onion into strips and soak in fresh water)

-4 Fairly Ripe Peruvian Limes (pressed only once for better flavor)
+- 4 Fairly Ripe Peruvian Limes (pressed only once for better flavor)

-1/4 Aji Limo Chili (finely chopped)
+- 1/4 Aji Limo Chili (finely chopped)

-1 Sprig Cilantro (finely chopped)
+- 1 Sprig Cilantro (finely chopped)

-1 tsp.
+- 1 tsp.
 Garlic (minced)

-Ginger Juice (1 big squeeze)
+- Ginger Juice (1 big squeeze)

-2 to 3 Tbsp. of Whole Milk (to reduce acidity of limes)
+- 2 to 3 Tbsp. of Whole Milk (to reduce acidity of limes)

-Sea Salt & White Pepper (to taste)
+- Sea Salt & White Pepper (to taste)

-- Let fish marinate for a few minutes before adding in the rest of the ingredients.
+- Let fish marinate for a few minutes before adding in rest of ingredients.

-Stir in all of the fresh ingredients and plate - making sure to add some of the soaking juice over the top of your Peruvian ceviche.
+- Be sure to pour some of the soaking juice over the top of your Peruvian ceviche.